PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5: Quiescent number densities

 \subsection{Quiescent Mass function}

 To extend our number density analysis, we construct mass functions for our sample of sSFR selected passives over the range $10 < \mathrm{log}(M_*\ /\ \mathrm{M_\odot}) < 11.5$ in 0.25 dex bins.
 Instead of applying the total contamination fraction derived in Section \ref{section:sample:contamination:combine}, which will in reality vary between mass bins, we simply remove the 9 galaxies that were found to be contaminants in either spectroscopic data or ALMA imaging.
-We compare our results with pre-$JWST$, ground-based mass functions reported in \cite{McLeod2021}.
+We compare our results with pre-\textit{JWST}, ground-based mass functions reported in \cite{McLeod2021} (other examples include e.g., \citealt{Santini2021,Weaver2023,Baker2025b}).
 We adopt the same bounds as their two highest redshift bins: $2.25<z<2.75$ and $2.75<z<3.75$.
 We present a comparison of both mass functions in Fig. \ref{figure:massfunction}.

 It is likely that some level of contamination still exists in our sample, which cannot be accurately modelled due to the small sample sizes in each mass bin.
 This is particularly true of our highest-mass bins, which are most likely to contain further bright AGN/DSFGs for which we do not have spectroscopic data (similar to GTO-WIDE-1472 from Fig. \ref{figure:xrayspectra}, which has been removed from the highest-mass bin in the top panel).
 This is because AGN and (even quite dusty) star-forming galaxies tend to be brighter than faint old stellar populations, which tends to lead to high stellar masses for AGN/DSFGs that are misidentified as quiescent galaxies.
 We therefore highlight the most massive bins in Fig. \ref{figure:massfunction} as likely more-significantly contaminated.